Use sexed semen on heifers to help achieve good quality early replacements

 - Make sure all staff are up to scratch with identifying cows on heat and your farms heat detection process.

-- Record pre-mating heats so you are utilising sexed semen on cows that have cycled prior.
+- Record pre-mating heats so you are utilising sexed gentics on cows that have cycled prior.

 - Utilise CRV ESTROTECT heat detectors to help you and staff identify cows correctly on heat.